mdabrowski1990/uds/docs/source/pages/knowledge_base/diagnostic_message.rst

   In this example all ECUs in the vehicle are the targets of the request - functionally addressed request was sent.

-Each server which was the recipient of the request, might decide to send a response back to the nearest client (the one which previously transmitted the request in this sub-network).
+Each server which was the recipient of the request, may decide to send a response back to the nearest client (the one which previously transmitted the request in this sub-network).
 Then, the client shall act as a gateway again and redirect the response back until it reaches the request message originator (Diagnostic Tester).